Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch04_Fractions.md

 [Ch04_S06](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=372)

 (Adición de números mixtos)
 **Addition of mixed numbers**: like regular addition.
-The integer parts of the mixed numbers can be added directly, and the proper fraction parts are added with the rules of addition of fractions, the result number is the sum of the integer and fraction parts.
+The integer parts of the mixed numbers can be added directly, and the proper fraction parts are added with the rules of addition of fractions, the result is the sum of the integer and fraction parts.
 To show the result as a mixed number, the integer part is left alone, and the fraction part is converted to a proper fraction if necessary, this may change the integer part.

 (Sustracción de números mixtos)
 **Subtraction of mixed numbers**: like regular subtraction.
 As with addition, the integer parts are subtracted separately from the fraction parts.